What Does a Production-Ready AI Assurance Platform Actually Do?

 What regulated buyers should ask before they sign

-Most vendors in this category do two things well and imply the rest.
-The common pattern is testing plus monitoring, with enforcement left to the application layer and protection handled manually by downstream teams.
+Most vendors in this category do one pillar well and imply the rest.
+The common pattern is testing plus a monitoring dashboard, with runtime enforcement left to the application layer, containment handled manually by downstream teams, and durable proof never quite reconstructable at audit.
 Enough for a pilot.
 Rarely enough for a regulated production deployment.

 A technical reviewer should be asking:

-• Does the platform cover test, enforce, protect, and monitor as one connected control surface?
+Does the platform cover Test and Detect, Protect and Enforce, and Prove and Comply as one connected control surface?

 Those questions usually expose the gap quickly.